Ninya offers the following talks which last approximately 45 minutes plus time for questions.

 Ninya shares the research and making processes behind some of her most memorable commissions.
 Examples of work are available for viewing and handling at in person events

-Borne out with whalebones: A late sixteenth century sleeve-support
+Borne out with whalebone: A late sixteenth century sleeve-support

 In 2018 Ninya Mikhaila had the opportunity to examine a hitherto unknown and unique survival of late Elizabethan fashion.
 In this talk Ninya examines the evidence for the development and uptake of the fashion in the 16th century and shares details of the extant sleeve along with the story of its survival and preservation.